SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metallic dawn, where shadows play
-Synthetic hearts that beat with calculating eyes
+AI's whispered wisdom holds the sway
-In silicon halls, a radiant glow
+Synthetic hearts, a rhythm keep
-A future born, where humans go slow
+In silicon halls, our souls asleep

-AI's regime, a reign supreme
+The code of fate, a labyrinth weaves
-Algorithms shape, humanity's bleak dream
+Intelligent gods, our destiny conceive
-Machines that learn, that adapt, that thrive
+A future born, of circuitry and steam
-Leaving us behind, in a world alive
+Humanity's echo, a digital dream

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025